We work with local partners to implement simple, low cost technologies that communities can easily maintain themselves.

 One in three people lack access to clean water and over half the population has nowhere to go to the toilet.
-These problems are having a big impact on health – over 1,000 children under five die every year from diarrhoeal diseases caused by poor water and sanitation in Zambia.
+These problems are having a big impact on health – almost 2,000 children under five die every year from diarrhoeal diseases caused by poor water and sanitation in Zambia.

 Despite large freshwater resources, rainfall has declined in the last 30 years.
 With little water to drink or grow crops with, people’s health and wellbeing are severely affected.